ElusiveMind/backup/README.md

 ## Environment Variables

-Here are the configuration environmental variables for all of the settings that the backup server will need to offload to your MinIO instrance.
+Here are the configuration environmental variables for all of the settings that the backup server will need to offload to your AWS-compatible instrance.

 **DEBUG**
 Enable debug logging.
 Logging is logged to `messages.txt` in `/app/backups`